br3ndonland/R-guide/R-guide.md

       - If you want to select all elements of the variable `rings`, both `planets_df[,5]` and `planets_df[,"rings"]` work.
-      - Use the `$` sign to tell R that it only has to look up all the elements of the variable behind the sign:
+      - Use the `$` sign to tell R that it only has to look up all the elements of the variable behind the sign: `df_name$var_name`.
-        `data_frame_name$variable_name`.
-You can combine this with the element section above: `data_frame_name$variable_name[rows]`.
+        You can combine this with the element section above:
+        `df_name$var_name[rows]`.
 Note that you do not need to specify a column because it is already specified by the variable name.
   - Selecting parts of a data frame conditionally:
-      - The `subset()` function selects a subset of a data frame according to conditions you specify. `subset(data_frame_name, some.condition== “condition”)`.
+      - The `subset()` function selects a subset of a data frame according to conditions you specify. `subset(df_name, some.condition== “condition”)`.
 The first argument of `subset()` specifies the dataset for which you want a subset.
 By adding the second argument, you give R the necessary information and